Page Reviewed / Updated - Mar. 2015

 4) Medicare Part D offers prescription drug benefits through private insurance companies at the cost of additional monthly premiums.

 Medicare is the primary medical care insurance for a large number of seniors.
-Many are shocked to discover that it does not cover costs for most types of long term care including Alzheimer's and dementia care.
+Many are shocked to discover that Medicare does not cover costs for most types of long term care including Alzheimer's and dementia care.
 When it does pay, it is only in a very limited capacity.
 While Medicare is not a long term care solution, there are benefits for seniors with recoverable conditions on a short term basis.

 Skilled Nursing Facilities